Complete Introduction to CRM in 2024

 CRM Software is a cloud or on-premise system a business uses as a database to manage their customers and all of the communications and interactions they have with them.
-In this guide to CRM we will explain what is a CRM, and what is not a CRM, the benefits of CRM, how much a CRM costs, how to find the best CRM, and how to get started with a CRM Software.
+In this CRM guide we will explain in layman terms what a CRM is, and what is not a CRM, the benefits of CRM, how much a CRM costs, how to find the best CRM, and how to get started with a CRM Software.

 Definition of CRM